AVXPANAOR/MedInternsGuide/README.md

 ---
 ### Neurology & Neurosurgery
 #### General Neurology & Neurosurgery
 * **Merritt’s Neurology**: A comprehensive general neurology textbook. __Section III__ is a must-read.
-Unbelievably Readable.
+Unbelievably readable.
 * **Mayo Clinic Neurology Board Review**: Very comprehensive, yet concise, with so many great tables.
 A personal favourite.
 * **Greenberg’s Handbook of Neurosurgery**: __Trauma__ chapters are essential.
 * **Continuum**: An educational neurology journal, reviewing the entire field of neurology every three years.
 Every single issue is a masterpiece.
 Up to date, very readable, and aesthetically pleasing.
 A little hard to pirate.
 * **Clinical Reasoning in Neurology:
 A Case-Based Approach**: Also published by the AAN, it contains various case presentations and walks you through diagnostic reasoning, work-up, and management.
 Aimed mostly at residents and fellows.
 A personal favourite.
-* **[Virtual Resident Lecture Series](https://youtube.com/playlist?list=PLy-bkSSUuzAf7WK41tHTEWIxhYXNTF_b-&si=cIwpB_VplL48mmEh)**: A series of periodical lectures reviewing certain topics in neurology by the American Academy of Neurology.
+* **[Virtual Resident Lecture Series](https://youtube.com/playlist?list=PLy-bkSSUuzAf7WK41tHTEWIxhYXNTF_b-&si=cIwpB_VplL48mmEh)**: A series of periodic lectures reviewing certain topics in neurology by the American Academy of Neurology.
 Highly recommended.
 * **[Neurophile](https://youtube.com/@theneurophile?si=6AWFW8NGbS8R9A35)**: A collection of highly visualized and aesthetically pleasing educational neurology videos, targeting a wider range of audiences, from medical students to neurovascular fellows.

 #### Localization